danyboy666/NES-Famicom-documentation/README.md

 # NES-Famicom-documentation
 NES/Famicom documentation

-This mod with restore audio for AV famicom
+This mod with restore audio balance for AV famicom

 This mod as been possible with the help of @RGBeter in collaboration with @zaxour and other people I might be forgetting from the nes-help discord channel